ErsonRamirez21/ErsonRamirez21/README.md

 ### Hi, I'm Erson!

-I recently graduated with a Bachelor's degree in Computer Science.
+I graduated in 2024 with a Bachelor's degree in Computer Science.
 I have a strong foundation in software development, with hands-on experience in various programming languages like C, C++, XML, and JavaScript.
 I am particularly passionate about front-end design, crafting intuitive and engaging user interfaces that enhance the overall user experience!<br/>

 👨‍🎓 Major in Computer Science at the University of Massachusetts Lowell | Minor in Mathematics<br/>